Kaciras/ts-directly/README.md

 Different with builder:

-* ts-directly use [ESM Loader Hooks](https://nodejs.org/docs/latest/api/module.html#customization-hooks) that is more efficient than builder.
+* TS-Directly use [ESM Loader Hooks](https://nodejs.org/docs/latest/api/module.html#customization-hooks) that is more efficient than builder.
 After transpiling the code, builder will merge chunks and write the result to files, which takes more time and is redundant for Node.

+Why not:

+* [ts-node](https://github.com/TypeStrong/ts-node) doesn't work when your package type is "module".
+* [tsx](https://github.com/privatenumber/tsx) bundles `esbuild`, while TS-Directly supports several compilers - it's more friendly to projects that don't use `esbuild`.

 ## Usage

-Since ts-directly does not bundle a compiler, you need to install one of the `@swc/core`, `esbuild`, `sucrase`, `typescript`.
-In the vast majority of cases where projects using TypeScript have `typescript` installed, ts-directly works out-of-box.
+Since TS-Directly does not bundle a compiler, you need to install one of the `@swc/core`, `esbuild`, `sucrase`, `typescript`.
+But in the vast majority of cases TS-Directly works out-of-box:

+* Projects using TypeScript usually have `typescript` installed.
+* Compilers from other installed packages (e.g. `vite` has dependency `esbuild`) can also be used by TS-Directly.

 ```shell
 pnpm add ts-directly